1. Click Start-> Choose Settings->Control Panel

 #17.
 On the Web Site Creation Wizard, click Next

 #19.
-On next screen, Enter and IP address for your website, TCP port no (default is 80) and Host header name.
+On the next screen, Enter the IP address for your website, TCP port no (default is 80) and Host header name.
 The default IP address is your local machine IP.
 If the computer is configured on a Network Setup then it will get an IP from DHCP or a static IP.

 #21.
 Provide the type of access permissions for the web site and click Next,